ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-economics.md

 A very important factor in determining if staking ETH is worth it is comparing the net reward versus competition.

 **Decentralized Finance**
 Decentralized finance applications such as [Compound Finance](https://compound.finance/), [Dharma](https://dharma.io/) and [Maker](https://makerdao.com/).
-These applications offer ways for users to lock up ETH and gain a reward \(interest\).
+These applications offer ways for users to lock up ETH and gain a reward.
 Trying to understand what these offerings are or will be is something that should be considered.

 **Other Investment Vehicles**
 More traditional investment alternatives such as bonds, certificates of deposit, savings account, etc. can be considered competition to staking as well.
 While not as directly influential to the decent as DeFi apps, they need to be considered.